 Capital Credits—A Powerful Return on Your Investment

-This year, your Board of Trustees has authorized the retirement of capital credits (also known as patronage capital) totaling $404,459.
-The retirements are for allocations from the remaining 48% of the year 1996, 100% of the year 1997, and 50% of the year 1998.
+This year, your Board of Trustees has authorized the retirement of capital credits (also known as patronage capital) totaling $412,301.
+The retirements are for allocations from the remaining 50% of the year 1998, 100% of the years 1999 and 2000, and 21% of the year 2001.
 If you were a BEC member during those years and purchased electricity, you will receive a check.
 This check represents your monetary credit based on how much you paid BEC for electric service during those years.
-“On behalf of the Beartooth Electric Cooperative Board of Trustees, it’s a privilege for Beartooth Electric to issue capital credit checks,” said Kevin Owens, General Manager.
+“On behalf of the Beartooth Electric Cooperative Board of Trustees, it’s a privilege for Beartooth Electric to issue capital credit checks,” said Kevin P. Owens, General Manager.
 “It demonstrates our commitment to our members.”

 What are the steps to receiving a capital credit retirement check?

 Step 1: When you sign up for electric service with Beartooth Electric, you become a cooperative member-owner.
 As you purchase electricity from the cooperative, you build equity.

 Step 2: Each year, Beartooth Electric designates a portion of what you pay in electricity purchases to your capital credit account—called a capital credit allocation.
 The allocation is determined by using a multiplying factor that is common to all members based upon the total purchases for that year.
 This ensures each member’s allocation is a fair and equitable percentage.